wakeupnemo/polymarket-research/STATE.md

 ## Highlighted Updates

-This document has been updated to reflect the first implemented research feature layer, the first real feature build on project data, and the newly implemented feature diagnostics layer on top of the stable feature set.
+This document has been updated to reflect the now-implemented diagnostics layer on top of the stable feature-set pipeline, the successful live diagnostics run on real project data, and the current repo-sync reality on the Debian server.

 ### New since the previous version
-- A dedicated books-features builder now exists (`build-books-features`) for direct state-to-features output without the freeze-based `v0_1` chain.
+- The dedicated diagnostics layer on top of `feature_set_v0_1` is now implemented and present in the repo.
+- The current implemented chain is now:
+  - metadata -> tokens -> raw books -> flat state -> frozen feature inputs -> feature set `v0_1` -> feature diagnostics
-- The books-features job now emits explicit sanity diagnostics in the run manifest and latest manifest.
+- The diagnostics layer is now callable from the CLI and from a shell runner.
-- Sanity diagnostics now include:
+- The diagnostics layer now writes:
-  - row count in/out,
-  - missing `token_id` count,
-  - missing bid/ask count,
-  - negative spread count,
-  - zero-depth row count,
-  - null imbalance count,
-  - null microprice count,
-  - null `last_trade_minus_mid` count.
-- The first stable feature set `v0_1` remains available and unchanged for freeze-based research runs.
-- A dedicated feature diagnostics builder now exists (`build-feature-diagnostics`) and consumes only the latest stable feature-set manifest/artifact.
+  - diagnostics JSON summary,
+  - market-summary CSV,
-- Diagnostics outputs now include aggregate quality counts plus market-level summary statistics and a latest diagnostics manifest.
+  - latest diagnostics manifest.
-- The workflow remains GitHub-centered for code, while ChatGPT Project files are used for persistent context.
+- The diagnostics layer has been run successfully on the current real feature artifact.
+- The latest successful diagnostics run covered `60` feature rows and produced concrete aggregate diagnostics.
+- The diagnostics test passes.
+- The focused feature + diagnostics test slice passes.
+- The broader feature/smoke test slice passes.
+- GitHub `main` already contained the diagnostics files; the Debian server matched those targeted files locally, so no additional diagnostics implementation delta was required on the server.

 ### Outdated assumptions removed
-- The project no longer stops at metadata, raw books, flat state, and planned feature logic.
-- The next immediate task is no longer “build the first feature layer”; that layer now exists.
+- The next immediate task is no longer “implement the diagnostics layer”; that layer already exists and runs successfully.
+- The current repo does not need more ingestion scaffolding, more feature-builder scaffolding, or a new smoke experiment for this step.
+- The current next step should not be framed as diagnostics code design; it is now diagnostics interpretation, repo hygiene, and deciding the next research delta.
-- The first feature output should not be treated as final research truth; it is a simple diagnostic product.
+- The diagnostics layer should not be treated as a final research decision engine; it is still a first-pass reporting and triage layer.
-- Websocket logic, event enrichment, and simulator assumptions are still not part of the feature job.
-- Persistent Project context files should not be assumed to be stored on the Debian server.

 ---